This Handbook contains everything you need to know about this classic Secret Compass expedition to Chile.

 Wilderness journey through the Andes.

-Pioneer a new trekking route.
+Connect existing trails to pioneer a new trekking route.

 Summit attempts on active volcanoes.